 The Goodman Theatre is where classic meets contemporary.
-A true Chicago landmark, the Goodman is the oldest and largest not-for-profit theater in the city.
+A true Chicago landmark, the Goodman is the oldest and largest not-for-profit theatre in the city.
 It has won international acclaim for its productions and received the Special Tony Award for Outstanding Regional Theatre.
 Prepare to laugh, cry and feel inspired as you watch well-known Chicago artists shine on stage.

 If comedy is more your style, then Chicago is your playground.
 No visit to Chicago is complete without taking in a show at Second City in Old Town.
 Second City has been making audiences laugh out loud since the doors opened in 1959, and is considered by many to be the birth place of improvisation.
 The number of famous comedians and Saturday Night Live alums who have performed at Second City is too long to list.
 Even if the mainstage performances are sold out, don’t worry.
 Check out the shows on the ETC stage or their comedy training center performances and discover up-and-coming talent.

-Chicago’s theater scene wouldn’t be complete without the performing arts.
+Chicago’s theatre scene wouldn’t be complete without the performing arts.
 The Joffrey Ballet is a world-class ballet company presenting classic, cutting-edge and breathtaking works.
 All Joffrey Ballet performances take place at the historic Auditorium Theatre in Chicago’s Loop.
 The Joffrey’s annual Nutcracker performance is a must-see during the holiday season.

 Contemporary dance has a long history in Chicago thanks to the Hubbard Street Dance Company.
 The dance company tours the world and performs on a seasonal schedule at the Harris Theater for Music and Dance bordering Chicago’s Millennium Park.